pallets/click/docs/index.rst

 sensible defaults out of the box.

-It aims to make the process of writing command line tools quick and fun while also preventing frustration caused by the inability to implement an intended CLI API.
+It aims to make the process of writing command line tools quick and fun while also preventing any frustration caused by the inability to implement an intended CLI API.

 Click in three points: